alexhokl/notes/vim.md

 - `c2w` to change 2 words
 - `o` to open a new line in the next line and insert
 - `O` to open a new line in the previous line and insert
+- `:g/ASearchWord/d` to delete all lines containing `ASearchWord` (regex can be used here)
+- `:g!/ASearchWord/d` to delete all lines without containing `ASearchWord` (regex can be used here

 ##### Buffers